shrinerb/shrine/CONTRIBUTING.md

 1. Download (or clone) Shrine's repository to your local machine `git clone https://github.com/shrinerb/shrine.git` (or you could create a fork of the above repository and clone your fork - this will make it easier for you if you want to make a pull request).

-2. Checkout the version of shrine you are using by running git checkout <version_tag>
+2. Checkout the version of shrine you are using by running `git checkout <version_tag>`.

-3. Modify the Shrine gem line in your Gemfile to point to the local copy of Shrine code:
+3. Modify the Shrine gem line in your `Gemfile` to point to the local copy of Shrine code:

 ```ruby
   gem "shrine", path: "/path/to/your/local/shrine/gem/code"
 ```

-4. If needed, add a debugger like byebug or pry to the Gemfile.
+4. If needed, add a debugger like `byebug` or `pry` to the `Gemfile`.

-5. Run `bundle install`
+5. Run `bundle install`.

-6. Add require "bundler/setup" to the top of the template script.
+6. Add `require "bundler/setup"` to the top of the template script.

-7. You can add debugger statement anywhere in your template file or Shrine code
+7. You can add debugger statement anywhere in your template file or Shrine code.

 8. Run `ruby template_name.rb`.

 [forum]: https://discourse.shrinerb.com